 - Liquid watercolors or solid watercolor pallet

-As mentioned above, there are a few different ways to do this Saint Patrick’s Day art project.
+As mentioned above, there are a few different ways to do this Saint Patrick’s Day shamrock art project.
 Please read through these directions before starting your shamrock clover craft.
-For more tips and pictures about raised salt painting be sure you check out harvest pumpkin and pumpkin salt painting.
+For more tips and pictures about raised salt painting be sure you check out our rainbow shamrock, harvest pumpkin and pumpkin salt painting.

-Allow your child to set up the raised salt shamrock art project if they are able to.
+Allow your child to set up the raised salt shamrock art project on their own if they are able to.
 Younger children will need some help.

 - Trace the outline of the shamrock with white glue.
 Fill the shamrock clover with glue art or leave blank.